 The first World Breastfeeding Week began in 1992 following UNICEF’s Innocenti Declaration of 1990, which formally recognized the importance of breastfeeding for children’s health worldwide.
 The declaration also led to the formation of the World Alliance of Breastfeeding Action (WABA) in 1991.
 Today, WABA and its members continue to sponsor this week, beginning August 1 and continuing through August 7, 2022.

-This year’s campaigns might look a little different, as people continue to work around the challenges of coronavirus.
-But the need for more education and awareness remains as important as ever.
+On the 30th anniversary of World Breastfeeding Week, the need for more education and awareness remains as important as ever.

 In addition to this week, WABA has encouraged additional campaigns that also promote healthy breastfeeding.
 The USBC (United States Breastfeeding Council) recognizes the entire month of August as National Breastfeeding Month in the United States.
 The theme of National Breastfeeding Month 2022 is “Together We Do Great Things,” and each week has a different theme, including World Breastfeeding Week, Indigenous Milk Medicine Week, Asian American Pacific Islander, and Native Hawaiian Breastfeeding Week, and Black Breastfeeding Week.